ChristophGmeiner/sbmd/readme.md

 This process of couse could also be carried out with Apache Airflow.
 Since the EC2 I rented was to weak for managing many parallel processes, this was not set productive.
 Nevertheless I created a dag here for demonstration purposes, but due to cost restrictions it never went productive.

+I chose postgres here, since the data should be stored in a relational way.
+Since the data is currently not that big and proper indexed AWS Redshift or another MPP database is not necessary.
+Of course,m when the datra should be scaled - e.g. to all areas in Germany - postgres would not be sufficient anymore.
+Than maybe Appache Cassandra or a direct transfer to AWS redshift should be preferred.

 ### Relevant files

 All confidential data is stored in a local config file and loaded to the cripts via configparser.